7Wdev/manimce-blender/README.md

 # manimce-blender
-manim plugin that adds low polly usefull and easy api to main, and it runs over blender.
+manim plugin that adds low polly usefull and easy api to manim, and it runs over blender.

 my manim setup: